Anshika1321/Digital-Nurture-4.0-Learning-Program-Solutions/Week 6 - 6375713/ReactJS Hands-On/5. ReactJS-HOL/README.md

 ## 🚀 Steps Followed
 ### - Unzip and Set Up the React App
-(Since No Zip was Attached with the Exercise file I have created the react app cohorttracker)

 ### - Unzip the given project folder.